 3. Content Creation And SEO

-- Search engine optimization: keywords optimally placed within content, titles, headings and image tags
+- Search engine optimization: keywords optimally placed within content, titles, headings, and image tags: when crafting pages, think of two or three keywords for that page - and integrate them into the content.

 4. Development And Coding

 Once the design is approved and all the content is ready to be placed, the task of building the actual website can begin.
-Although there is little to no involvement of the client at this stage, it still takes up a significant portion of the overall project timeline, from 6 to 15 weeks on average.
+Although there is little to no involvement of the client at this stage, it still takes up a significant portion of the overall project timeline.
+Informational sites that have 20-100 pages can expect a timeframe from 6 to 15 weeks on average - though it may vary.
+Web applications are a totally different story.

 5. Beta Testing

-Once all the developing of the website is complete and it is fully functional, it must go through a period of testing before launch.
-The beta testing phase typically takes 2-6 weeks and should accomplish the following objectives:
+Once the development of the website is complete and it is fully functional, it must go through a period of testing before launch.
+The beta testing phase typically takes multiple weeks and should accomplish the following objectives:

-- Review and receive feedback from intended audience and investors.
+- Review and receive feedback from the intended audience and investors: Ask the users themselves how the website or app works from their perspective.

-- Ensure proper functioning across multiple devices, screen sizes, and web browsers.
+- Ensure proper functioning across multiple devices, screen sizes, and web browsers: Your agency should do most of this, but, you should double check their work.

-- Make sure the site looks and functions as per the specifications of the client.
+- Make sure the site looks and functions as per the specifications crafted in the discovery phase: Client and agency need to work together to ensure everything has been completed.

 7. Ongoing Improvements